yw0nam/Adaspeech/README.md

 The supported datasets are

 - [LJSpeech](https://keithito.com/LJ-Speech-Dataset/): a single-speaker English dataset consists of 13,100 short audio clips of a female speaker reading passages from 7 non-fiction books, approximately 24 hours in total.
-- [KSS](https://www.kaggle.com/datasets/bryanpark/korean-single-speaker-speech-dataset): a single-speaker korean dataset 12,853 audio clips. it consists of audio files recorded by a professional female voice actress and their aligned text extracted from books.
+- [KSS](https://www.kaggle.com/datasets/bryanpark/korean-single-speaker-speech-dataset): a single-speaker korean dataset 12,853 audio clips. it consists of audio files recorded by a professional female voice actress and their aligned text extracted from b
 - [Kokoro](https://github.com/kaiidams/Kokoro-Speech-Dataset): a single-speaker japanese dataset.
 It contains 43,253 short audio clips of a single speaker reading 14 novel books.
 The audio clips were split and transcripts were aligned automatically by Kokoro-Align.

+You can train other datasets including multi-speaker datasets.
+But, you need to make textgrid yourself.

 We take LJSpeech as an example hereafter.
-For other dataset, please refer this repository to make text grid.
-But, this repository also support multispeaker dataset.

 ## Preprocessing